TekOnline

 • then connect 24V AC so the relays can operate

-• USB does not power the relay side of the board
+USB only powers the ESP32.
+USB does not power the relay side of the board.
+24V AC is required for the relays to work.

-So the normal process is:
+The normal process is:

-1. connect by USB
+1. Connect by USB.

-2. flash and configure the ESP32
+2. Flash and configure the ESP32.

-3. add it to Home Assistant
+3. Add it to Home Assistant.

-4. check the logs show it is online and responding
+4. Check the logs show it is online and responding.

-6. test the relays and zone outputs
+6. Test the relays and zone outputs.

-This means you can do the software setup first, but you will need 24V AC connected before you can test actual relay switching.
+You can do the software setup first, but you will need 24V AC connected before you can test actual relay switching.

 • the ESPHome 8-Zone HVAC Controller V2